Welcome to Futurism Restated, by Philip Sherburne.

 People

-I've been writing about music—mostly of an electronic or experimental bent—since the late 1990s.
+I've been writing about music—mostly electronic or experimental—since the late 1990s.
 You've probably read my work in Pitchfork.
-I'm also cofounder of Balmat, an ambient-adjacent record label.
+I'm also cofounder of Balmat, an ambient-ish record label, and the cohost of Spain’s Lapsus Radio (www.lapsus.com/radio).